 - Disneyland: guests are only able to purchase next available return time

-- Disney World: guests may pre-select and book a time window of their choosing, subject to availability
+- Disney World: guests may pre-select and book a time window of their choosing

 - Photo Offerings